 The most important thing this team discovered throughout the making of this series is that the advancement of telecommunications across the seas not only provides people the chance for love, but a chance to leave.

 Martinez, Marlei, "LOVETOLEAVE.COM: A WEBSITE ABOUT NICHE ONLINE DATING IN ANGELES CITY, PHILIPPINES" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 215.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.